Smith Mountain Lake State Park

 Smith Mountain Lake State Park is a 1148 acre state park along the shores of Smith Mountain Lake in Bedford County, Virginia near Huddleston.
-It is primarily a recreational area, offering water-related activities as well as camping, picnicking, hiking facilities, and a public beach.
-The park was opened to the public in 1983.
+Primarily a recreational area, it offers water-related activities (with a swimming area, occasional boat tours as well as rental boats, kayaks and tubes) as well as camping, picnicking, and hiking facilities.
+A Visitor's Center and Discovery Center also offer interpretive ecological activities, and periodically the Friends of Smith Mountain Lake Park arrange concerts.